Ramages/Algorithms/HierholzersAlgorithm/readme.md

 In this instance, the program will create the file answers.txt with the path A->E->D->C->B->A

+Just compile the program to run it.

-To the program comes bundled with a makefile and a file structure, but this can be changed to whatever suits your implementation.
+The program comes bundled with a makefile and a file structure, but this can be changed to whatever suits your implementation.